marvintv/marvintv/README.md

 ### Currently Working On

 - configuring my new keyboard
 - building out my homelab
+- researching AI agents and MCP servers

 ## my philosphy
 - be a good person 🤝